AlibabaCloudDocs/cdn/intl.en-US/EdgeScript/EdgeScript built-in functions/Request processing functions.md

         if not($arg_key) {
             exit(403)
         }
-        If a request does not include the key parameter, the request is denied and status code 403 is returned.
+        Note: If a request does not include the key parameter, the request is denied and the 403 HTTP status code is returned.

         if not($cookie_user) {
             exit(403, 'not cookie user')
         }
-        If a request does not include cookie_user, the request is denied and a response that contains "not cookie user" is returned with the status code 403.
+        Note: If a request does not include cookie_user, the request is denied and a response that contains the body "not cookie user" is returned with the 403 HTTP status code.

         if not(0) {
             exit(403)
         }
-        The not (0) function returns false.
+        Note: The not (0) function returns a value of false.

         if not(false) {
             exit(403)
         }
-        The not (false) function returns true.
+        Note: The not (false) function returns a value of true.
         ```

     -   Example 2